ravendb/template-cloudflare-worker/README.md

 ## Getting Started

-RavenDB is a NoSQL distributed database platform designed for business applications.
+RavenDB is a business continuity database for distributed applications offering industry-leading security with sub-100ms query performance.

 > The easiest way to get started with RavenDB is by creating [a free RavenDB Cloud account](cloud-signup).
 >
 > If you are _brand new_ to RavenDB, we recommend starting with the [Getting Started guide](docs-get-started), the [RavenDB bootcamp](learn-bootcamp), or the [Try RavenDB](learn-demo) experience.

 You do not need a certificate to connect to the demo server at http://live-test.ravendb.net.
 Data is wiped everyday so it's perfect for testing.